Actually, based on current scientific knowledge, NONE of us can be here -- but that seems especially poignant for atheists.

 The same year Time featured the now-famous headline, the astronomer Carl Sagan announced that there were two important criteria for a planet to support life: The right kind of star, and a planet the right distance from that star.
 Given the roughly octillion—1 followed by 27 zeros—planets in the universe, there should have been about septillion—1 followed by 24 zeros—planets capable of supporting life.So, given 50 years and a lot of research, how is our search for that highly likely life going?
 Hmmm ... well, the "odds" have changed just a bit:

 What happened?
 As our knowledge of the universe increased, it became clear that there were far more factors necessary for life than Sagan supposed.
 His two parameters grew to 10 and then 20 and then 50, and so the number of potentially life-supporting planets decreased accordingly.
 The number dropped to a few thousand planets and kept on plummeting.Where did the odds plummet to?
 Well, the number of parameters is at least at 200 now and you don't hear many hopeful predictions about life on other worlds.
 In fact, the odds against even US being here are astronomical ...
 I cover a few of them near the end of this old post.
-Just for our universe to exist, the "smart money" says you need something like 10**400th UNIVERSES to get to one like ours ... more for having an earth, any life at all, and then VASTLY more for human life!
+Just for our universe to exist, the "smart money" says you need something like 10400 UNIVERSES to get to one like ours ... something like double that for getting a planet suitable for any life at all, let alone conscious life!

 So we are faced with the paradox that a rational atheist has to conclude that according to the "intelligent odds", they simply don't exist.
+Odds ike that are the mathematical way of saying "NO"!
 In which case, how can they call themselves "rational"?
 Or as Fred Hoyle put it ...